-You’re SO tired of remind your daughter to feed the dog.
+You’re SO tired of reminding your daughter to feed the dog.
 Every day.
 The reminders.
 The nagging.
 The same argument.
 And, to make matters worse, you usually end up feeding the dog!

 You wish she would just take some responsibility; figure out a way to remember.